Triangular orthobicupola

-In geometry, the triangular orthobicupola is one of the Johnson solids (J_{27}).
-As the name suggests, it can be constructed by attaching two triangular cupolas (J_{3}) along their bases.
-It has an equal number of squares and triangles at each vertex; however, it is not vertex-transitive.
-It is also called an anticuboctahedron, twisted cuboctahedron or disheptahedron.
+In geometry, the triangular orthobicupola is the 27th Johnson solid.
+As the name suggests, it can be constructed by attaching two triangular cupolae along their bases.
+It has an equal number of squares and triangles at each vertex; however, it is not vertex-transitive because their vertex configurations differ.
+It is also called the anticuboctahedron, twisted cuboctahedron, or disheptahedron.
+In chemistry, the triangular orthobicupola can be found in the coordination structure of crystals with hexagonal closed-packed spheres.
+The dual polyhedron of the triangular orthobicupola is the trapezo-rhombic dodecahedron.
+It is a plesiohedron, a space-filling polyhedron defined by Voronoi diagram.
 It is also a canonical polyhedron.

-The triangular orthobicupola is the first in an infinite set of orthobicupolae.